jamesmcm/vopono/USERGUIDE.md

 Port forwarding can be enabled with the `--protonvpn-port-forwarding` argument, but requires using a server that supports port forwarding.

+`natpmpc` must be installed e.g. via the `libnatpmp` package on Arch Linux.

 Note for OpenVPN you must generate the OpenVPN config files appending `+pmp` to your OpenVPN username (i.e. what will be written to `~/.config/vopono/proton/openvpn/auth.txt`)

 Note the usual `-o` / `--open-ports` argument has no effect here as we only know the port number assigned after connecting to ProtonVPN.